abhilasha-kumar/Text-Analysis-of-Scientific-Abstracts/README.md

 The Jupyter notebook goes over code that performs latent semantic analysis on the abstracts and then uses different classifiers to predict replication.
 The later parts of the code also calculate lexical diversity and parts-of-speech for each abstract, which are later used as predictors in analyses.

 The R file goes over the specific regression models that use some of this data to examine whether any linguistic signatures in the abstracts can predict reproducibility.

+For more information, please refer to the [preprint](http://abhilashak.weebly.com/uploads/5/9/6/0/59603701/kumar_reproducibility.pdf) where I describe the original motivation and the analyses methods in detail.